Dietary supplements for both inner and outer health

 Open an account on Chinese social networks!
 This is the first step that you have to do to promote your products in the Chines market.
 Why?
 Because Chinese use only Mainland channels and they spend a lot of time on these platforms.

-The Chinese being very predominantly on social networks, it is not possible to ignore a targeted communication on.
+The Chinese being very predominantly on social networks, it is not possible to ignore a targeted communication.
 Consumers are always researching the products they want to buy, and most of the information is available on these channels.

 How to promote dietary supplements on Chinese social networks?